Saudi-led alliance launches airstrikes on Yemen's rebel capital | DW | 20.07.2019

 "The alliance command is committed to preventing the terrorist Houthi militia and other terrorist organizations from having access to such military capabilities."

-Yemen has been at war since 2014, when Iran-backed Houthi rebels took over the capital, Sanaa.
+Yemen has been at war since 2014, when Iran-backed Houthi rebels took over Sanaa.

 The conflict intensified in March 2015, when the Houthis first advanced on the southern city of Aden.
 That prompted Saudi Arabia and Sunni allies to start an air campaign against the Shiite group and to restore the internationally recognized government to power.